 Proposition 34 Candidate Statement Provisions

 Proposition 34 established voluntary spending limits for candidates running for statewide office, the State Senate, and the State Assembly.
 Candidates who choose to accept the spending limits are able to purchase space for a 250-word candidate statement in either the state Voter Information Guide or in the county Voter Information Guide, depending on the office.
+For a list of candidates who filed a Candidate Intention Statement (Form 501) to run for statewide office, State Senate, and State Assembly, visit https://cal-access.sos.ca.gov/Campaign/Candidates/.

-To accept the spending limits, candidates running for statewide office or state Senate or state Assembly, must file a Candidate Statement of Intention (Form 501) with the Secretary of State's Political Reform Division indicating whether they intend to abide by the spending limits prior to submitting a candidate statement.
+To accept the spending limits, candidates running for statewide office or state Senate or state Assembly, must file a Candidate Intention Statement (Form 501) with the Secretary of State's Political Reform Division indicating whether they intend to abide by the spending limits prior to submitting a candidate statement.
 The following voluntary expenditure ceilings are effective for elections held between January 1, 2023, and December 31, 2024.
 (Regulation 18545)

 This chart identifies where a candidate can place a